chinapedia/wikipedia.abstract.en/Page/Conversion_therapy.md

 Legal status by US state

 Although no national ban exists, several US states and individual counties ban therapy attempting to change sexual orientation as shown in the map below.
-Map of U.S. states and counties that have bans on sexual orientation and gender identity change efforts with minors.

 Status by health organizations